-Health Alliance International (HAI) is a UW-affiliated, non-governmental organization that partners with ministries of health to strengthen government primary health care and foster social, economic, and health equity for all.
-HAI consists of over 150 field staff in Mozambique, Timor-Leste, and Côte d’Ivoire, and 22 staff at headquarters in Seattle, including seven UW DGH faculty.
+Health Alliance International (HAI) is a UW-affiliated, non-governmental organization that promotes policies and supports programs that strengthen government primary health care and foster social, economic, and health equity for all.
+HAI consists of over 150 field staff in Mozambique, Timor-Leste, and Côte d’Ivoire, and 29 DGH faculty members with active engagements.
 Led by James Pfeiffer, MPH, PhD.

 International Training & Education Center for Health (I-TECH) is a collaboration between the University of Washington and the University of California, San Francisco.
 The two universities work in partnership with local ministries of health, universities, NGOs, medical facilities, and other organizations in more than 30 countries to support the development of a skilled health care workforce and well-organized national health delivery systems.
-Led by Ann Downer, MS, EdD, at UW, and Michael Reyes, MD, MPH, at UCSF.
+Led by Pamela Collins, MD, MPM.